gregorypost89/Indicators/README.md

 shiftIsPositive = []
 ```

-And create two loops that will analyze each value of both of our data frames,
+And create two loops that will analyze each value of both of our DataFrames,
 and return a True or False boolean

 ```